ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/index.md

 - **Clone the Repository**: Clone the AI Server repository from GitHub.
 - **Run the Installer**: Run the `install.sh` to set up the AI Server and ComfyUI Agent.

+### Supported OS

+The AI Server installer is supported on Linux, macOS, and Windows with WSL2, and all require Docker and Docker Compose to be installed at a minimum.

 ### Quick Start Commands

 ```sh